south carolina alcohol addiction treatment

 Addiction and dependence are related but not the same.
 A person can be addicted to alcohol but not physically dependent.
 Someone who needs to drink to feel comfortable in social situations, for example, or who compulsively drinks despite frequently waking up with hangovers may be addicted.
 Dependence, on the other hand, causes physical symptoms like agitation, nausea, vomiting, shaking, or even delirium.

-A person with a serious alcohol problem may deny drinking, hide alcohol, make excuses, or get angry when confronted about drinking.
-When someone who is physically dependent on alcohol stops drinking, even for a short period, they can experience withdrawal symptoms, including:
+A person with a drinking problem may deny drinking, hide booze, make excuses, or get angry when confronted about the problem.
+However, when someone who is physically dependent on alcohol stops drinking (for about six hours), they usually suffer alcohol withdrawal symptoms, including:

 - Nausea and vomiting